-Byron Kathleen Reid, a businesswoman and mother living in the high desert of southern California, became severely depressed while in her thirties.
+Byron Kathleen Reid became severely depressed while in her thirties.
 Over a ten-year period her depression deepened, and Katie (as she is called) spent almost two years rarely able to leave her bed, obsessing over suicide.
 Then one morning, from the depths of despair, she experienced a life-changing realization.

-Katie saw that when she believed that something should be different than it is ("My husband should love me more," "My children should appreciate me,") she suffered, and that when she didn't believe these thoughts, she felt peace.
-She realized that what had been causing her depression was not the world around her, but the beliefs she had about the world around her.
-In a flash of insight,

-Katie saw that our attempt to find happiness was backward - instead of hopelessly trying to change the world to match our thoughts about how it "should" be, we can question these thoughts and, by meeting reality as it is, experience unimaginable freedom and joy.
-Katie developed a simple yet powerful method of inquiry, called The Work, that helped make this transformation practical.
+Katie saw that when she believed that something should be different than it is ("My husband should love me more," "My children should appreciate me") she suffered, and that when she didn't believe these thoughts, she felt peace.
+She realized that what had been causing her depression was not the world around her, but what she believed about the world around her.
+In a flash of insight, Katie saw that our attempt to find happiness was backward-instead of hopelessly trying to change the world to match our thoughts about how it "should" be, we can question these thoughts and, by meeting reality as it is, experience unimaginable freedom and joy.
+Katie developed a simple yet powerful method of inquiry, called The Work, that made this transformation practical.
 As a result, a bed-ridden, suicidal woman became filled with love for everything life brings.

-Katie's insight into the mind is consistent with leading-edge research in cognitive psychology, and The Work has been compared to the Socratic dialogue, Buddhist teachings, and 12-step programs.
+Katie's insight into the mind is consistent with leading-edge research in cognitive neuroscience, and The Work has been compared to the Socratic dialogue, Buddhist teachings, and twelve-step programs.
 But Katie developed her method without any knowledge of religion or psychology.
 The Work is based purely on one woman's direct experience of how suffering is created and ended.
 It is astonishingly simple, accessible to people of all ages and backgrounds, and requires nothing more than a pen and paper and an open mind.
-Katie saw right away that giving people her insights or answers was of little value - instead, she offers a process that can give people their own insights and answers.
-The An Excerpt from Loving What Is first people exposed to her Work reported that the experience had transformed their lives, and she soon began receiving invitations to teach the process publicly.
+Katie saw right away that giving people her insights or answers was of little value-instead, she offers a process that can give people their own answers.
+The first people exposed to her Work reported that the experience was transformational, and she soon began receiving invitations to teach the process publicly.

-Since 1986.
-Katie has introduced The Work to hundreds of thousands of people in over thirty countries around the world.
+Since 1986, Katie has introduced The Work to millions of people around the world.
 In addition to public events, she has introduced her Work into corporations, universities, schools, churches, prisons, and hospitals.
 Katie's joy and humor immediately put people at ease, and the deep insights and breakthroughs that participants quickly experience make the events captivating (tissues are always close at hand).
-Since 1998, Katie has directed The School for The Work, a nine-day curriculum of exercises offered several times a year in different locations.
-The School is an approved provider of continuing education units, and many psychologists, counselors, and therapists report that The Work is becoming an important part of their practice.
-Katie also hosts an annual New Year's Mental Cleanse - a five-day program of continuous inquiry that takes place in Southern California at the end of December - and she offers weekend intensives, or "mini-schools," in many major cities.
-Audio and videotapes of Katie facilitating The Work on a wide range of topics (sex, money, the body, parenting) are available at her events and on her web site, www.thework.org.
+Since 1998, Katie has directed the School for The Work, a nine-day curriculum offered several times a year.
+The School is an approved provider of continuing education units, and many psychologists, counselors, and therapists report that The Work is becoming the most important part of their practice.
+Katie also hosts an annual New Year's Mental Cleanse-a four-day program of continuous inquiry that takes place in southern California at the end of December-and she sometimes offers weekend workshops.
+Audio and video recordings of Katie facilitating The Work on a wide range of topics (sex, money, the body, parenting) are available at her events and on her web site, www.thework.com.